quangnvo/pca-plot/documentation_markdown_files/how_to_modify_this_app_to_create_another_micromix_enabled_app.md

 ![Static Badge](https://img.shields.io/badge/Point_3-How_to_modify_this_app-blue)

 The plot will change when we change the `data` and `layout` in the `<Plot/>` component.

 So you can modify the `data` and the `layout` to make different plots such as bar chart, line chart, scatter plot, etc.

+As an example, you can read:
+- The function `generateScreePlot()` in `/frontend/app/page.js` to see the way frontend sends request to backend

+AND

+- The file `generateScreePlot.py` in `/backend/generatePCA.py` to see the way backend calculates, generates `data` and `layout` to return back to frontend

+So the `data` and `layout` can be modified in the backend python files depending on what types of chart that you want to generate.

 ![Static Badge](https://img.shields.io/badge/Point_4-Reference-blue)

-More information about `data` and `layout` can be found here:
+More information about `data` and `layout` of `<Plot/>` component can be found here:

 - General information: https://github.com/plotly/react-plotly.js?tab=readme-ov-file
 - `data`: https://plotly.com/javascript/reference/